dsoprea/GDriveFS/README.md

 See [What does “error: option --single-version-externally-managed not recognized” indicate?](http://stackoverflow.com/questions/14296531/what-does-error-option-single-version-externally-managed-not-recognized-ind).

-Apparently, the solution is to make sure that you have a healthy copy of Distribute and to, then, uninstall setuptools.
+Apparently, the solution is to make sure that you have a healthy copy of *Distribute* and to, then, uninstall *setuptools*.
 However, this doesn't seem to [always] work.
 You might prefer to use the "easy_install" method, below.